sourcegraph/sourcegraph-public-snapshot/internal/cmd/ghe-feeder/README.md

 ```

 ## Inputs

 Inputs are command line arguments consisting of files and directories.
 Files need to end in .json, .txt or .csv.
-Directories are traversed recursively
-for such files.
+Directories are traversed recursively for such files.

-If the input file is a .json or .txt file it expects a owner/repo string per line (and nothing else).
+If the input file is a .json or .txt file it expects an owner/repo string per line (and nothing else).
 For example:

 ```
 "FrankBGao/try"